 Power and authority are aspects of an organisation's culture.
 Political acumen is regarded as a key part of emotional intelligence, gone are the days when politicking has negative connotations of underhanded behaviour.
 It is about understanding the goals, priorities, and agendas (open or hidden) of stakeholders; a way to securing collaboration or resolving differences to help deliver organisational objectives.

-UK research across private, public and voluntary sectors found that 76% of managers considered political skills to be critical when working with influential people within their organisation.
+Leaders typically consider small 'p' political skills to be critical when working with influential people within their organisation.
 It is considered to be an experiential skill, learned from mistakes or observing traits both good and bad in others.
 A useful framework of competences was derived from the research.
 How many would your strategic stakeholders recognise in you?
 These are consistent with the IIA Global's competency framework which positions fundamental personal skills as communication, critical thinking, persuasion and collaboration.

 Chartered Management Institute's framework of political astuteness skills